Egypt and Sudan

 These two core collections have been supplemented by targeted purchases, other small donations and material from the archaeological excavations at Qasr Ibrim, Buhen and Saqqara carried out by W B Emery and the Egypt Exploration Society in the 1950's and 1960's with the support of Durham University.

-The importance of the collections was emphasised in 2008 when they received Designated Status from the Museums, Libraries and Archives Council in recognition of their national and international importance.
+The importance of the Oriental Museum’s Egyptian collection was confirmed in 2008 when it was awarded Designated Collection status by the Museums, Libraries and Archives Council in recognition of its national and international importance.

 North East Ancient Egypt Society